I love learning.

 Since 1992 I’ve led K-12 and university courses, professional trainings, and organizational change initiatives all over the world.

 School & Early Career

 I have studied learning and education — two very different things — my whole life.
-From kindergarten to graduate school, I attended public schools in Los Angeles, received a B.A. in Communication Studies and a master’s degree in Teacher Education at UCLA, and completed a Ph.D. in Education Policy at the UCLA Graduate School of Education & Information studies.
-I went on to teach at UCLA for 11 years and lead a Los Angeles-based management consulting practice, where I advised startups, nonprofits, and Fortune 100 companies on matters related to strategy, organizational development, succession planning, conflict management, team building, and leadership.
+From kindergarten to graduate school, I attended public schools in Los Angeles, which led me to UCLA, where I completed a B.A. in Communication Studies, a master’s degree in Teacher Education, and a Ph.D. in Education Policy & Organizational Management.
+I went on to teach at UCLA for 11 years and lead a Los Angeles-based management consulting practice where I advised startups, nonprofits, and Fortune 100 companies on matters related to strategy, organizational development, succession planning, conflict management, team building, and leadership.

 The Lightbulb Moment